mothur/mothur.github.io/_wiki/get.current.md

     fasta=/Users/SarahsWork/Desktop/release/stool.unique.fasta
     name=/Users/SarahsWork/Desktop/release/stool.names

-You can also use these current files to help with mothur\'s long file names.
+You can also use these current files to help with mothur's long file names.

     mothur > summary.seqs(fasta=stool.fasta)